 If you have a disability, health condition, mental health issue or specific learning difficulty, you may need to take it into consideration when making a career choice.
 Certain jobs may aggravate any difficulties you have, however, the main barriers tend to be social ones, and they can usually be overcome.

-Directgov gives information about your employment rights and the support available while you are looking for and in work, and also tells you what action you can take if you feel you have been discriminated against, either during the recruitment process or once you are in employment.
+Gov.uk provides information about your employment rights and the support available while you're looking for and in work, and also tells you what action you can take if you feel you've been discriminated against, either during the recruitment process or once you're in employment.

 Telling prospective employers about your disability or health issue

-Sharing information with employers about your disability or health issue, can feel challenging and students have many questions about whether to do this and if so, when to do this and how.
-In this podcast, we will discuss each issue from a range of viewpoints, so you can consider what is right for you.
+Sharing information with employers about your disability or health issue can feel challenging.
+You may have questions about whether to do this and if so, when and how.
+In these podcasts, we'll discuss each issue from a range of viewpoints, so you can consider what is right for you.

-Lynne: The aim of telling employers is to level the playing field, so the applicant has neither an advantage nor disadvantage.
+Lynne: Well the aim of telling the employer is to level the playing field, so the applicant has neither an advantage or a disadvantage.
 Sharing relevant information with an employer during the recruitment process ensures that the candidate can perform to the best of their ability.
 Once the adjustment has been made, the candidate can then be assessed on an equal basis with their peers.
-Let’s listen to what some of our employers said about this:
+Let’s listen to what some of our employers said about that:

 Employer quote from IBM

-‘I would say any student out there who has any type of disability at all, if you feel comfortable and confident to do so please do let us know as early as possible um where we can help you.
-So if it is something for example like dyslexia where in the past students um with that disability would perhaps have more time at test or exam periods, or maybe more time to write essays or something like that, we will give you exactly the same treatment that you would have got when you were at school or college as well in terms of giving you extra time.
+‘I would say any student out there who has any type of disability at all, if you feel comfortable or confident to do so please do let us know as early as possible where we can help you.
+So if it is something, for example, like dyslexia where you know in the past students with that disability would perhaps have more time at test during exam periods, or maybe more time to write essays or something like that, we'll give you exactly the same treatment that you would have got when you were at school or college as well in terms of giving you extra time.
 So early on in the application process you can let us know if you want to.
 There's no pressure to.
 If you feel like it’s not going to influence anything and it’s not - you don’t need any extra time or any adjustments at all then obviously it’s up to you completely if you want to disclose that to us.
-But if you do feel like actually um by getting perhaps extra time to do the online test or maybe extra time during one of the assessment activities um if it’s going to be beneficial then do.
-Just let us know.
-We will always keep it confidential within our team - just the people you are working with directly in the recruitment team.
-But I would say that’s very – very helpful and even later in the process if you maybe didn’t want to tell us immediately um when you applied but actually perhaps your assessment centre or your interview is coming closer and you think it would be beneficial to let us know then do.
-Um when you are in our process you will have a contact point so you can always get in touch with them at any point and let us know and we will do our best to make sure that we give you extra time or whatever it might be that you need from us.‘
+But if you do feel like actually by getting perhaps extra time to do the online test or maybe extra time during one of the assessment activities it’s going to be beneficial, then do just let us know.
+We'll always keep it confidential within our recruitment team.
+But I'd say that’s very – very helpful and even later in the process if you maybe didn’t want to tell us immediately when you applied but actually perhaps your assessment centre or your interview is coming closer and you think it would be beneficial to let us know then do.
+When you are in our process you will have a contact point so you can always get in touch with them at any point and let us know and we'll do our best to make sure that we give you extra time or whatever it might be that you need from us.‘